Abdelrhman-Sayed70/Algorithms/Time Complexity/README.md

   }
   // Total Cost = 1 + 1 + n + 1 + 2n + 2n = 5n + 3 steps
   ```
+- Relation between the time and input size is **Linear**.
+When input size increases the total number of operations increases